AhmedTrb/PDF_highlight_extractor/README.md

 <img src="https://github.com/user-attachments/assets/50adcde5-b5cc-466f-a0ad-d73f082382c0" width="600" />

 ## Motivation :
-As someone who reads a lot of documents in PDF format (books, papers, slides, etc.), I often find myself using the highlight tool in the Microsoft Edge PDF viewer.
-After finishing my reading, I save these files, but the notes and highlights remain trapped within the documents.
-Over time, this information is lost, and I rarely go back to review or write them down.
-This, I felt, was a missed opportunity for learning and reflection.
+As someone who reads a lot of documents in PDF format—be it books, papers, slides, or other materials—I often found myself using the highlight tool in the Microsoft Edge PDF viewer.
+After reading, I would save the PDFs, but the highlights and notes would remain trapped within the document.
+Over time, this valuable information would get lost, and I rarely revisited or reflected on those notes.
+This felt like a missed opportunity for learning and deeper understanding.

-So, I decided to build a tool that could solve this problem.
-The goal was to create something that would allow me to extract highlights and notes from my PDFs, organize them, and output them in a format that I could easily use for review and reflection.
-Although there are solutions already available online, I wanted something custom-built that could cater to my specific needs and that I could tweak as I liked.
+To solve this problem, I decided to create a tool that could help me extract my highlights and notes from PDFs, organize them, and output them in a format that would be easy to review and reflect on.
+Although there are existing solutions, I wanted something custom-built to fit my specific needs and be fully adaptable to my workflow.

-This Python app extracts highlights from PDF files, identifies the page numbers where the highlights were taken, and outputs them in Markdown format.
-Since I use Obsidian as my note-taking system, Markdown was the ideal output format for me.
+The result is a Python-based desktop application that extracts highlights and comments from PDF files.
+It organizes the data based on color or user-defined criteria and outputs everything into a Markdown file.
+Since I use Obsidian as my note-taking system, Markdown was the perfect format for me to store and structure these insights.

 ## Features :
 - Extract Highlights: The application extracts all highlights and comments from PDF files.